 Partner organizations are crucial to the work LIDS carries out.
 Since its founding, LIDS’s central mission has been to provide pro bono legal and policy analysis to our partner organizations working in the field of international development.
 As LIDS has grown, the ways in which a partner organization can collaborate with us has diversified:

 - Project Work: The core of LIDS mission is to provide your organization with pro bono legal and policy analysis.
 To learn about LIDS’s work in the past and general approach to projects, you can read our projects overview or review our current and past projects.
-If you are interested in applying for a LIDS project, which is carried out in conjunction with Orrick LLP, please contact the Co-VPs of Projects, Kelsey Jost-Creegan and Naomi Campbell, or check out our projects page here.
+If you are interested in applying for a LIDS project, which is carried out in conjunction with Orrick LLP, please contact the Co-VPs of Projects or check out our projects page here.

 - Independent Clinicals: Working with Harvard’s Office of Clinical and Pro Bono Programs, LIDS has staffed short-term, in-the-field projects with law students, which allow current students to get hands-on experience in the field while earning clinical credit.
 Past partners include the Millennium Challenge Corporation (MCC), the Integrity Vice Presidency of the World Bank, and the Institute for Rural Research and Development (IRRAD).
 For more information, you can visit our independent clinicals page.

 - Speak at HLS: If your travels take you to the Northeast U.S., it would be great to have you or people from your organization speak to a group of students about the work you do that is related to law and development.
 We have had a number of very successful talks and informal brown bag lunches, and such access to professionals is very helpful for students interested in careers in development.
-For more information, please contact our Co-Vice Presidents for Events, Anya Andreeva or Kelsey Davidson.
+For more information, please contact our Co-Vice Presidents of Events.

 - Partner with LIDS to Recruit Summer Interns and Full-Time Employees: LIDS is willing to work with you to recruit and identify promising candidates from our membership of graduate students from Harvard Law School, Harvard Kennedy School, and the Fletcher School of Law and Diplomacy, among others.
-For more information, please contact our VP of External Relations, Marion Grove.
+For more information, please contact LIDS.

 - Provide Career Advice and Mentoring: Would your employees be willing to be a contact for students interested in learning more about your international practice?
 LIDS welcomes volunteers from your organization who could help Harvard Law Students develop a network of informative contacts.
-For more information, please contact our VP of External Relations, Marion Grove.
+For more information, please contact our VPs of Professional Development.

-- Keep in Touch Online: Keep in touch and join us on Linkedin or Facebook to help build an online network for students and alumni, and sign up for our email newsletter by emailing LIDS with SUBSCRIBE in the subject line.
+- Keep in Touch Online: Keep in touch and join us on LinkedIn or Facebook to help build an online network for students and alumni, and sign up for our email newsletter by emailing LIDS with SUBSCRIBE in the subject line.